Roizz-soul/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 # Python Object Relational Mapping
-Here I'll be learning how to use python scripts to run mysql commands
+Here I'll be learning how to use python scripts to run mysql commands again, hope it will be fun